 In Shoulder Stand ensure the neck is always looking ahead, and never turn your head whilst in the pose.

 Related: The 5 Best Yoga Studios in London

-- To come out, use the core to extend the legs, slowly lowering down, rolling the spine down with the legs close to the torso.
+To come out, use the core to extend the legs, slowly lowering down, and rolling the spine down with the legs close to the torso.

 Consult your own physician before undertaking these exercises.
-The directions and medical information in this article is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
+The directions and medical information in this article are provided as an information resource only and are not to be used or relied on for any diagnostic or treatment purposes.
 This information is not intended to be patient education, does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.

 Sophie Palmer has been practicing yoga for over 9 years and teaches a dynamic style of Hatha and Vinyasa yoga.

 Like many, Sophie first turned to yoga for its physical benefits, but with time found the practice of yoga (both on and off the mat) was taking her on a deeper journey; allowing her to feel more open and connected to her heart, mind and surroundings.